29 Comments

 That's just a bit vague in terms of statutorily illegal conduct.
 No?

-Jennifer Champion's avatar
+Jen Champion's avatar

 You should check your facts